Synaco/prolug-linux-admin/unit6/u6_worksheet.md

 > issue, but they have no data.
 You jump on the new servers and find that your engineer built everything
 > correctly and the agents for node_exporter, ceph_exporter and logstash exporter that your teams use.
 But,
 > they also have adhered to the new company standard of firewalld must be running.
 No one has documented the
-> ports that need to be open, so you’re stuck between the new standards and fixing this problem on live systems.
+> ports that need to be open, so you're stuck between the new standards and fixing this problem on live systems.

 Next, answer these questions here:

-1. As you’re looking this up, what terms and concepts are new to you?
+1. As you're looking this up, what terms and concepts are new to you?

 2. What are the ports that you need to expose?
 How did you find the answer?